hajdunorbert/hncomps/Documentation/hn-card/hn-card.md

 `rounded`: Add rounded corners to the card.

 You can adjust these attributes to fit the visual style and layout requirements of your project.

+## Acknowledgments

+The `HNCard` component is part of the `HNComps Library`, developed by `Hajdu Norbert`.
+Contributions and issues can be reported on the `GitHub repository`.